 The origins of Kefir – The Caucasus Mountains

-The people of a particular area considered Kefir grains as a measure of their wealth and the closely guarded secret of producing this “Mother Culture” (the Kefir Grains) was handed down from generation to generation was to be defended with their very lives.
+The people of a particular area considered Milk Kefir grains as a measure of their wealth and the closely guarded secret of producing this “Mother Culture” (the Kefir Grains) was handed down from generation to generation was to be defended with their very lives.

 The Brothers decided that to acquire the Kefir Culture they would send Irina Sakharov to “persuade” a Caucasian Prince, one Beka-Mirza Barchorov, to present her with some Kefir Grains

-Irina succeeded in dazzling the prince but failed to convince him to give her the Kefir Grains, probably due to the strong religious beliefs.
+Irina succeeded in dazzling the prince but failed to convince him to give her the Kefir Grains, probably due to her strong religious beliefs.
 This prince had plans of his own and was not willing to give Irina up and commanded his men to kidnap her on her journey home.

 When Irina was returned to the prince’s court, The promptly proposed to Irina but she refused.

-Some time later the Blandov Brothers rescued Irina and, with their support, she brought a case against the Prince.
+Sometime later the Blandov Brothers rescued Irina and, with their support, she brought a case against the Prince.
 The Prince tried to convince her to forgive her by offering her gold and jewels but Irina was having nothing of it.
 Irina instead demanded and received in settlement of her claim, Kefir grains.

 The Kefir grains, first brought to Moscow in late 1908 by Irina, were used, very successfully, as part-treatment for tuberculosis in lung sanatoriums.

 Kefir is truly a gift from God.
 Scientists have tried for over a century to produce keeper grains from pure or mixed cultures normally found in the grains but to no avail.
-No successful reproduction of this health food has been reported to date.
+No successful reproduction of this healthy food has been reported to date.

 The magical powers of Kefir have yet to be replicated by science.